 This customer started chatting with my and then asked me a question that I would never forget:

 How much will you charge me for all of your credit card records?

 Wait…What?
 Yes, you are seeing this correctly.
-This “customer” was asking to buy my credit card records.
+This “customer” was asking to buy my customer credit card records.
 My instant reply was “They are not for sale.”
-That response didn’t stop him from providing more feedback about the situation.
-He then offered me at least $200,000 for full access to all of the credit card numbers, security codes, and address.
+That response didn’t stop him from providing more feedback about the proposal.
+He then offered me at least $200,000 for full access to all of the credit card numbers, security codes, and addresses.
 I was astonished.
 I was blown away.
 I didn’t even know what to say.

-Well, actually, it was simple for me.
-I replied with a big, fat, NO!
+Well, actually, the answer was simple for me.
+I replied with a big, fat, “NO!”
 I told this person that what he was asking me was illegal, but of course he already knew that.
-He was attempted to make his life easier by just coming out and asking me for the credit card numbers.
+He was attempting to make his life easier by just coming out and asking me for the credit card numbers.
 He then told me that if I don’t provide them, then he will just hack my site and get them.
 I said, please go ahead and try.
-I noticed his attempt and shut it down quicker than he could finish his key stroke.
-This isn’t my first rodeo guy!
+I noticed his attempts and shut them down quicker than he could finish his key strokes.
+This wasn’t my first rodeo guy!

 As I stated, I created my business to help out customers and provide a great service.
 I was not in it to make millions of dollars.
 I made sure to keep my moral compass pointing in the right direction at all times.
 Having said this, this proposition got me thinking that what about other people.
 What about other small retailers that are struggling to survive or keep food on their table?
-What would they do if someone came to them and offered them $20o,000 for some people’s credit card numbers?
-Would they make the moral decision?
+What would they do if someone came to them and offered them $200,000 for the credit card numbers of their customers?
+Would they make the right and moral decision?
 I just don’t know.